wangtaotao0524/arcane/docs/docs/development/building.md

 2.  **Build the Image:** From the root of the project directory, run:

     ```bash
-    docker build -t arcane-local .
+    docker buildx build -tag arcane --platform linux/amd64,linux/arm64 .
     ```

-    You can replace `arcane-local` with your preferred image tag.
+    You can replace `arcane` with your preferred image tag.

 3.  **Run the Docker Container:**

     See the [Quickstart](/docs/getting-started/quickstart) guide on how to run the docker container.

-## Summary

-This covers the essential steps for building and running Arcane from its source code, both as a standalone Node.js application and as a Docker image.